QwenLM/Qwen2.5/README.md

 ## Deployment

 Qwen2.5 is supported by multiple inference frameworks.
-Here we demonstrate the usage of `vLLM` and `SGLang`.
+Here we demonstrate the usage of `vLLM`, `SGLang` and `OpenLLM`.

 ### vLLM